NNTmux/newznab-tmux/README.md

 ### Licenses

- nZEDb is GPL v3.
+ NNTmux is GPL v3.
 See /docs/LICENSE.txt for the full license.

- Other licenses by various software used by nZEDb:
+ Other licenses by various software used by NNTmux:

  Git.php => MIT and GPL v3